Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Conclusions

+We study agentic search behavior \emph{in the wild} through 14.44M DRGym requests~\cite{2025_deep_research_gym}, converting raw API logs into sessions and analyzing session-level structure, step-wise query transitions, and evidence traceability.
+Our central takeaway is that multi-step agentic search exhibits measurable intent-conditioned reformulation patterns, even when only API-level traces are available.
+The diversity analyses in Section~\ref{sec:data_setup} show that the logs are not dominated by a small set of repeated prompts or by the selected benchmark tasks, supporting their use for large-scale behavioral analysis.
+At the aggregate level, most multi-turn sessions remain short, while retrieval depth is often fixed within a session.
+This suggests that many current agentic clients rely on repeated query reformulation more than adaptive control of retrieval parameters.

+The intent-conditioned and trajectory-level analyses further show that agentic search is not a uniform iterative process.
+Declarative sessions exhibit more retry-like behavior, while Procedural and Reasoning sessions show different mixtures of refinement, exploration, and repetition.
+Across trajectories, agents show a drill-down bias, favoring local refinement and facet pivots over deliberate broadening or backtracking.
+The transition patterns and case studies also show that high-stability runs can emerge within sessions, especially in the context of Declarative tasks.
+These patterns should not be read as direct evidence of agent success or failure, since the logs do not contain downstream outcome labels.
+They do, however, provide useful diagnostic structure for studying when an agent continues local edits, when it pivots to a new facet, and when it returns to near-duplicate queries.

+To study evidence traceability without clicks or client-side attention signals, we introduce CTAR and measure whether newly introduced query terms appear in retrieved context from earlier steps.
+We find that many new query terms are lexically traceable to returned evidence, with the strongest signal from the most recent retrieval and weaker but non-trivial traceability to earlier steps.
+This finding does not establish that agents causally used or retained those documents, nor does it capture semantic paraphrases or abstractions.
+Instead, CTAR provides a lightweight lexical audit signal for whether query reformulation is consistent with evidence returned by the retrieval backend.

-These results suggest several implications for designing more reliable agentic IR systems.
-First, the move distributions, transition dynamics, and case studies in Section~\ref{sec:rq3_trajectory} highlight a recurring pattern where agents often overuse inexpensive local edits rather than switching strategies.
-This motivates controller policies that detect high-stability loops and trigger structured interventions (e.g., forced facet pivots, purposeful backtracking, or adaptive retrieval budgeting).
-Second, our intent-conditioned analyses indicate that a single global reformulation policy may be suboptimal; intent-aware guardrails can better balance refinement, exploration, and retrying under different tasks (Section~\ref{sec:rq2_intent}).
-Third, CTAR offers a lightweight audit signal for whether multi-step querying is evidence-driven, and can support memory designs that preserve useful context while reducing redundant retries (Section~\ref{subsec:rq4_ctar}).
+Taken together, the obtained results point to several directions for designing and evaluating agentic IR systems.
+The move distributions, transition dynamics, and case studies in Section~\ref{sec:rq3_trajectory} suggest that high-stability loops may be useful signals for future controller policies.
+Such policies could test when repeated local edits should be followed by broader queries, facet pivots, or adaptive retrieval budgeting.
+Our intent-conditioned analyses also indicate that a single global reformulation policy may be insufficient, since refinement, exploration, and retrying appear with different frequencies across task types.
+Finally, CTAR can inform future memory and context-management designs by exposing whether query terms remain traceable to prior evidence, while leaving causal evidence use and downstream utility to future evaluation.